 - Why does hidden porn use trigger insecurity, trauma, rejection and broken trust for partners?
 How does porn impact commitment and relationship satisfaction?

 - What social and cultural impacts are there to normalising sexual exploitation?

 - How does porn promote messages which normalise and groom viewers into being subjected to exploitation?

-- How does porn promote oppression of women, racism, and same-sex attracted and gender diverse people?
+- How does porn promote degradation and oppression of women, same-sex attracted, gender diverse, and people of colour?